 Looking back we see that the bricks from the quarry everywhere — they enclose us inside our homes, and stretch out the city’s fingers into Lake Ontario.

 We look forward to returning to the Brick Works later in 2021.
-Our ceramics off-shoot Holding Us Together is led by Parker Dirks and will conclude once the Brick Works kiln is available for use.
+Our ceramics off-shoot Holding Us Together, led by Parker Dirks, brought together families from St Jamestown and supporters of the Evergreen Brick Works Farmers Market.

 We are immensely grateful for the support of the Ontario Arts Council, the Toronto Arts Council and Evergreen Brick Works in the development of this project.